BelaPlatform/bela_newBlog/docs/_posts/2021-03-03-introducing-trill-flex.markdown

 Like all Trill sensors, Trill Flex offers 30 channels of flexible sensing.
 Use each as a button and make a flexible touch interface, or chain the channels together to create a sensor of any shape … or any combination thereof!
 When you’ve created your flex sensor plug it into the Trill Flex base and start experimenting.

 Want to learn how to design your own flex sensor?
 We’ve created a step-by-step tutorial for learning how using KiCad.
-You can read it on our Knowledge Base, and it’s also available as a video:
+You can [read the tutorial on our Knowledge Base](https://learn.bela.io/flex-design), and it’s also available as a video:

 {% include youtube.html youtube="gIRUQSaB3e0" %}